 Applied Harmonic Analysis

-General theory of generating systems in separable Hilbert spaces: orthonormal bases (ONB), Riesz bases (RB) and frames.
+General theory of generating systems in Hilbert spaces: orthonormal bases (ONB), Riesz bases (RB), frames and reproducing kernels.

 The associated operators (for reconstruction, discretization, etc.).
 Properties and characterization theorems.
 Canonical duality.
 Useful constructions and algorithms based on the application of the theory of pseudoinverse operators.
 Special frames (Gabor and wavelet) and their applications.

 Getting basic theoretical knowledge in modern harmonic analysis.
 Attaining practical skills which will allow the PhD students to use all these approaches effectively in computer-aided modeling and research of real systems.

 Linear algebra, differential and integration calculus, linear functional analysis.

 V. Veselý a P. Rajmic.
 Funkcionálnı́ analýza s aplikacemi ve zpracovánı́ signálů, Odborná učebnice (4.vyd.).
 Vysoké učenı́ technické v Brně, Brno (CZ), 2019.
 ISBN 978-80-214-5186-5.
 (CS)

 S.S.
 Chen, D.L.
 Donoho and M. Saunders: Atomic Decomposition by Basis Pursuit, SIAM J. Sci.
 Comput.
 20 (1998), no. 1, 33–61, reprinted in SIAM Review, 43 (2001), no. 1, pp. 129–159.
 (EN)

 Ch.Heil: A Basis Theory Primer, expanded edition, Birkhäuser, New York, 2011 (EN)